Hamiltonian analysis for linearly acceleration-dependent Lagrangians: Covariant theories

 Note that the Hamiltonian $H_0$ is equivalent to the energy $\mathcal{E}^{(2)}_c$ introduced in relation~(\ref{eq:energy2}), which, together with the energy $\mathcal{E}_c^{(1)}$, vanishes whenever Zermelo conditions are considered.
 Zermelo conditions~(\ref{eq:Zermelo}) may be interpreted in our notation as the condition that the function $V$ has to be a homogeneous function of first degree in the velocities, while the function $K_\mu$ has to be orthogonal to the velocity vector.
-Under these Zermelo conditions, our canonical Hamiltonian vanishes accordingly as shown in~(\ref{eq:GenEnergy2}).
+Under these conditions, our canonical Hamiltonian vanishes accordingly as shown in~(\ref{eq:GenEnergy2}).
+With regards the Noether charge~(\ref{eq:Q-noether}), this reduces immediately to

 A different but equivalent viewpoint shows also the vanishing of the canonical Hamiltonian $H_0$ in terms of the functions $f$ and $h$ introduced in~(\ref{eq:lag4}).
-Indeed, from equation~(\ref{eq:lag-d}) we see that the function $f(x^\mu,\dot{x}^\mu)$ must be also homogeneous of first degree in the velocities, while it is required that the function $h(\dot{x}^\mu)$ be homogeneous of order zero, that is,
+Indeed, from Eq.~(\ref{eq:lag-d}) we see that the function $f(x^\mu,\dot{x}^\mu)$ must be also homogeneous of first degree in the velocities, while it is required that the function $h(\dot{x}^\mu)$ be homogeneous of order zero, that is,